 Making friends across Ely often starts with calm, familiar plans.
 A coffee by the Riverside, a gentle walk near the Cathedral, or a simple catch‑up in the centre keeps things comfortable.
 Because Ely is compact, meeting locally is easy — and meeting again is what builds real friendship.
 Keep the first meet short and public, then suggest another easy plan if you click.
 Those repeat meet‑ups are where introductions turn into proper friendships.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Ely are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: